The Northeast Materials Database for Magnetic Materials: Methods

+To overcome these limitations, we modified the previous GPTArticleExtractor workflow by leveraging the capabilities of the more powerful GPT-4o model.
+The enhanced pipeline supports XML articles accessed via API, as well as PDF documents, scanned image-based articles, and digitized historical handbooks.
+By expanding the input modalities and refining the prompt design, this upgraded workflow provides a more robust and inclusive data extraction process for constructing a comprehensive materials property database.

-For this study, we listed the desired properties to extract from articles, including material chemical composition, magnetic phase transition temperatures (Curie, N\'eel, and Curie-Weiss), structural information (Crystal Structure, Lattice Structure, Lattice Parameters, and Space Group), and magnetic properties (Coercivity, Magnetization, Magnetic Moment, Remanence, and Susceptibility).
+We listed the desired properties to extract from articles, including material chemical composition, magnetic phase transition temperatures (Curie, N\'eel, and Curie-Weiss), structural information (Crystal Structure, Lattice Structure, Lattice Parameters, and Space Group), and magnetic properties (Coercivity, Magnetization, Magnetic Moment, Remanence, and Susceptibility).
 We carefully reviewed literature from a range of publications to comprehend the trends and writing styles associated with these attributes to create effective prompts.
-We formulated the question prompts to extract the custom need information.
-For instance, to extract material chemical composition, we formulated the prompt like this " Provide an exact chemical composition of the magnetic materials studied in the article, some materials' composition are expressed with the variable proportion of elements.
-So include any value of the variable mentioned."
+For each property group, we designed a corresponding question prompt tailored to extract that specific type of information from the article.
+For instance, to extract material chemical composition, we formulated the prompt like this: ``Provide an exact chemical composition of the magnetic materials studied in the article.
+Some materials' compositions are expressed with variable proportions of elements, so include any values of such variables if mentioned."
+Similar prompts were constructed for structural information, magnetic transitions, and magnetic properties, forming a modular querying framework.